SargentBill/Openhab-Room-Humidifier/README.md

 Arduino Unos or equivalent (I used Arduino Nano with a Nano IO shield, which included a socket for an NRF24L01 radio module)
 Arduino Mega 2560 with W5100 ethernet shield
 Power supplies for Arduino and Raspberry Pi
-Relays rated for mains voltage
-NRF24L01 radio modules
+Relays rated for mains voltage (I used a solid state relay activated by 3-32 VDC) NRF24L01 radio modules
 Wire, solder, shrink tubing, misc. electronic parts.